moritzsalla/adafruit-express-feather/README.md

 ### I2C Pins

 - Require external pullup resistors to function.
-Not present by default.
+Not present by default
-- All Adafruit breakouts normally have pullups, hence this likely won't be an issue.
+- All Adafruit breakouts normally have pullups, hence this likely won't be an issue

+### User Switches

+- A general purpose switch is accessible via D7
+- On board reset, press this button to force USB bootloader mode

+### SWD Connector

+- Long header at center board
+- For advanced debugging or to reprogram the board using a 1.27mm SWD cable

+### LEDs

+There are 3 basic LEDs on the board

+1. __D3__: general red LED.
+Can be used for any desired purpose.
+Used as a status indicator.
+2. __CONN__: blue LED.
+Indicates connection status for bluetooth
+3. __CHG__: indicates a charging battery if connected to a USB power supply